-- > Should we build more schools or more tanks? - Should we increase taxes to pay for more roads?
+Should we invest in more schools or more military equipment Should we raise taxes to fund infrastructure improvements?

-The answers to these questions will depend on your own values, so you will be able to develop your own views and understanding of the economy we live in throughout the course.
+The answers to these questions will be shaped by your personal values, allowing you to develop your own perspectives and understanding of the economy throughout the course.